There Be Dragons

 There Be Dragons is a 2011 historical epic war drama film written and directed by Roland Joffé.
 Set during the Spanish Civil War of the 1930s, it features themes such as betrayal, love and hatred, forgiveness, friendship, and finding meaning in everyday life.
 It includes the story of soldiers, a journalist, his father, and a real-life priest, Josemaría Escrivá, the founder of Opus Dei, who was canonized as a Roman Catholic saint.

-Plot

-Arising out of the horror of the Spanish Civil War, a candidate for canonization is investigated by a journalist who discovers his own estranged father had a deep, dark and devastating connection to the saint's life.

 Cast

 Production

 The film was produced by Roland Joffé (also the director), Guy J. Louthan, and Opus Dei members Ignacio G. Sancha and Ignacio Núñez.

 Sancha and Núñez created a fund that has resources from private equity funds and other institutional and private investors.
 Spanish media company Antena 3, owner of the first private television network in Spain, also funded the film.
 The production services were provided by Morena Films of Spain and Historias Cinematográficas of Argentina.

 The New York Times, which called the film a religious epic, reported that a different script written by Barbara Nicolosi was first offered to Hugh Hudson and Alejandro González Iñárritu, who both turned it down.
 Joffé also initially turned down the offer to work as the film's director.
 "But he said he reconsidered after he saw a video of Escrivá answering a question from a Jewish girl who wanted to convert to Catholicism.
 Escrivá told her that she should not convert, because it would be disrespectful to her parents.
 'I thought this was so open-minded,' Mr. Joffé said."
 At that point, Joffé signed on to direct, with the condition of writing a new screenplay from scratch and becoming a producer.
 "In writing his own script, Mr. Joffé came up with a convoluted plot in which a young journalist discovers that his estranged father has a long-buried connection to Escrivá," reported the Times.
 Joffé traveled to Spain, Italy and South America to do additional research in order to write his script.
 After an official credits arbitration conducted by the Writers Guild of America (WGA), the Guild has decided that the writing credits of the film will be "Written by Roland Joffé", which is the highest writing credit possible.
 With this decision, the WGA has confirmed that Joffé's screenplay is completely original and that the script written by Barbara Nicolosi bears no relationship whatsoever with the film There Be Dragons.